PowerMops/powermops-site/src/routes/pmops/Classes-3.md

 `&quot; someFilename&quot; name: myFile`\
 `open: myFile abort&quot; open failed&quot;`

-The Name: message first clears the parameter block so that fields won\'t be left over from a previous open.
+The Name: message first clears the parameter block so that fields won't be left over from a previous open.
 (This implies that you must set information other than the file name, like setVref:, after sending the
 Name: message.)
 When you open the file, a unique IORefNum is assigned to